Sorry, you need to enable JavaScript to visit this website.

 National Environmental Programme

-The proposal declares that the environmental education in Hungary is an integral part of public education and public education tasks.
+The document declares that environmental education in Hungary is an integral part of public education and public education tasks.
 It is primarily present in the National Fundamental Curriculum of Nursery Schools (Óvodai Nevelés Országos Alapprogramja) and the National Core Curriculum (Nemzeti Alaptanterv).
 The Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről) provides guidelines to educate environmental awareness and healthy way of life, suitable to the age of the child.

 The appearance of global education in high schools